Breastfeeding and Intimacy

 - Hug as often as you can.

-- Get somebody to look after your baby at least once a month, so that you and your partner can go out for dinner or the movies.
+- Get somebody to look after your baby at least once a month, so that you and your partner can go out to dinner or the movies.

 - Make food together.